solidi/learning-notes/interviews/career-tips.md

     - Always driving to deliver, but there is more.
     - Connect with the team, lunch, people etc.
 - When things are burning around you, stay calm.
-- Don't judge immediately.
-Observe, observe, observe, then make a judgement.

 ### What’s the worst career advice you received?
 - Make things up.
     - The Veil - Comes from good intentions, typically - what was being said was priority.
+    - same thing with code, respecting the effort of others past.
+    - Don't judge immediately.
+Observe, observe, observe, then make a judgement.

 ### What would you do if you started your career now?
 - Learning to be smooth in execution, worked with very senior leaders.